Search results for:

-Take a moment and see if you can get a friend to tell you their mothers middle name.
-This might be done by asking them if the name was such and such and having them reply with what it actually is.
-Such a simple trick and you have one of the answers to what might be one of your friends recovery questions.
-If the scenarios were to work out in such a manner, you might even be able to simply pull that information off of said friends Facebook account.
-Too often we put the keys to our accounts in plain sight and expect nobody to test them on the doors of our accounts.
+Take a moment and see if you can get a friend to tell you their mother's middle name.
+This might be done by asking them if the name was such and such and having them reply with what it is.
+Such a simple trick and you have one of the answers to what might be one of your friend's recovery questions.
+Suppose the scenarios were to work out in such a manner.
+In that case, you might even be able to pull that information off of said friend's Facebook account.
+Too often, we put the keys to our accounts in plain sight and expect nobody to test them on the doors of our accounts.
 One insecure question and an attacker might have access to your email, the central hub of access to everything you are connected to.

-One of the easiest ways to deal with these issues is to use questions that are ambiguous to anyone besides you.
-Asking the middle name of "Dustin" is a hard question to guess because, unless there is only one dustin that you know, there a few answers to this.
-Even a personal nickname you have for somebody could be a fitting answer.
-The way to get around this problem is to make sure that whatever you chose is not something that another could guess from looking at your facebook page.
-Just try to remember that if a friend knows your answers or a lot about you, then they could probably get into your accounts without your consent or knowledge.
+One of the easiest ways to deal with these issues is to use ambiguous questions to anyone besides you.
+Asking the middle name of "Dustin" is a tricky question to guess because, unless there is only one Dustin that you know, there a few answers to this.
+Even a personal nickname you have for somebody could be a correct answer.
+The way to get around this problem is to make sure that whatever you chose is not something that another could guess from looking at your Facebook page.
+Just try to remember that if a friend knows your answers or a lot about you, they could probably get into your accounts without your consent or knowledge.

 Written by Gavin Bluthe / May 22, 2015